 The very great extent of teachers' pedagogical performance, particularly in curriculum planning and professional culture, likely contributes to the development of structured and supportive learning environments that promote skill acquisition.
 Similarly, effective practices in teaching all students ensure inclusivity, allowing diverse learners to develop essential competencies.
 However, the relatively lower rating in family and community engagement may partly explain why learners' 21st-century skills are not yet "always manifested," highlighting the importance of external support systems in education (Epstein, 2011).

-The moderate strength of the correlation further suggests that while pedagogical performance is a significant factor, other variables such as learners’ motivation, access to technology, socio-economic background, and school resources also influence the development of 21st-century skills.
-It aligns with ecological perspectives on learning, which recognize that multiple factors interact to shape educational outcomes (Bronfenbrenner, 1979).
+The moderate strength of the correlation further suggests that, while pedagogical performance is a significant factor, other variables such as learners’ motivation, access to technology, socio-economic background, and school resources also play a role.
+In contrast, pedagogical performance is a significant factor, other variables, such as learners’ motivation, access to technology, socio-economic background, and school resources, also influence the development of 21st-century skills.
+It aligns with ecological persp.
+In contrast,ectives on learning, which recognize that multiple factors interact to shape educational outcomes (Bronfenbrenner, 1979).

 The findings underscore the critical role of teachers in shaping learners’ competencies for the 21st century.
-Enhancing pedagogical practices, along with strengthening support systems within and beyond the school, is essential for fostering the consistent development of these skills.
+Enhancing pedagogical practices and strengthening support systems within and beyond the school are essential for fostering the consistent development of these skills.

 4. Conclusion